nicknish2/PinkSnow.github.io/README.md

 # PinkSnow.github.io
-Webiste for looking at current snowdepth at locations from around New England.
+Website for looking at current snowdepth at locations from around New England.